errnair/graymill/README.md

 GOOGLE_ANALYTICS = ""
 ```

-For more information on publishing your site, read the publishing [docs](http://docs.getpelican.com/en/3.6.3/publish.html)
+For more information on publishing your site, please read the [Pelican publishing docs](http://docs.getpelican.com/en/3.6.3/publish.html)